Reading Time: 3 minutes

 Stirling Range Ridge Walk, The Stirling Range National Park contains a rough, three-day, ridge-top traverse of approximately 26km one way.
 This unmarked route, also known as the Eastern Peaks Ridge Route, begins from the north east corner of the park and rises on to Ellen Peak and finishes at the Bluff Knoll car park.
 It is suitable only for experienced walkers.
 As with most walks in this part of the state, the best time is in spring.

-Cape to Cape.
+Cape to Cape Track.
 A marked, five-day walking track follows the coast from Cape Naturaliste to Cape Leeuwin.
 The track passes close to Margaret River and has many access points so is also good for shorter walks.
 Suitable all year round.

 Southern Coastline.
 A series of national parks along the coast provide excellent wilderness-style extended walks.
 D’Entrecasteaux, Walpole-Nornalup, Fitzgerald River and Cape Le Grand are the major parks.
 One-day walks are also possible.
 Spring and autumn are the best walking seasons.